On This Day: Death of Juliana of the Netherlands

 Queen Juliana was interred into the royal vault at the Nieuwe Kerk in Delft on March 30, immediately after a funeral service at the church.
 As per her request, those attending the funeral incorporated elements of white or cream into their outfits, which was in line with her personal religious beliefs.Filed under Dutch Royals

-Tagged Anniversary, Biography, Death, Queen Juliana.
+Tagged Anniversary, Biography, Death, Queen Juliana of the Netherlands.